-Occupancy expense for the Organization's leases, which generally have escalating rental payments over the term of the lease, is recorded on a straight-line basis over the lease term.
-The difference between the occupancy expense and rent paid is recorded as a deferred rent liability on the statements of financial position.
+In periods prior to January 1, 2022, the Organization recognized rent expense on a straight-line basis but did not recognize ROU assets and lease liabilities for its operating leases.
+The difference between the occupancy expense and rent paid was recorded as a deferred rent liability on the statements of financial position as of December 31, 2021.

-Income taxes

-The Organization is exempt from federal and state income tax under Section 501(c)(3) of the Internal Revenue Code.
+Income taxes - The Organization is exempt from federal and state income tax under Section 501(c)(3) of the Internal Revenue Code.
 No provision for income taxes has been made in the accompanying statements.